Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Test code:

-B0006 is included on P0022 - canine diarrhea panel and on P0028 - feline diarrhea panel
+B0006 is included on P0022 - canine diarrhea panel, on P0028 - feline diarrhea panel and on P0041 - waterborne pathogens screening panel

 Family Campylobacteraceae includes 2 genera, Campylobacter and Arcobacter.
 There are 18 species and subspecies within the genus Campylobacter, 11 of which are considered pathogenic to humans, causing enteric and extra-intestinal illnesses.
 The major pathogens are Campylobacter jejuni and Campylobacter fetus.
 These pathogens are small, curved, motile, microaerophilic, gram-negative rods.